 Student Assessment Outcomes

-- 80% of all program participants will complete at least 3 contacts with their EOPS counselor each semester.
+- Program participants will complete at least 3 contacts with their EOPS counselor each semester.

-- EOPS will retain 80% of continuing program participants each semester.
+- EOPS will retain continuing program participants each semester.